kiboschool/course-programming-1/src/lessons/functions_2/project.md

 If you get stuck, confused, or have trouble with the project, you should use the **#help-python** channel in Discord or message an instructor.
 Try not to spoil the project for others - use Discord spoiler tags if you are going to include a screenshot or code sample.

-I this project, you will be asked to implement two utility functions to encode and decode a message as phase one of this project.
+I this project, you will be asked to implement a simple microprocessor simulator.
-Later in the course, you will use these functions to create a web application of message encoding and decoding.
-**Access** the assignment in Replit here: https://github.com/moawiah/Message_Encode_Decode
+**Access** the assignment at: https://github.com/kiboschool/microprocessor-simulation

 [TODO: Create a video to solve the project? @Muawiya]